owncloud-archive/documentation/user_manual/files/access_webgui.rst

                   and when it was created or last updated.
 Activity          This shows a history of activity on the file, such as when
                   it was created, updated, and shared.
-Sharing           It’s here that shares are managed.
+Sharing           It's here that shares are managed.
 To know more, refer to
                   the `Share Files`_ section.
 Version           This shows a history of all the versions of the file.
 This is
                   not available for folders.